 At UCLouvain a team of English coaches, specialized in Content and Language Integrated Learning, works with teachers, with students, and with the technical and administrative staff, in order to ensure that wherever courses are taught in English, all stakeholders have access to the necessary support to make this challenge a success!

-What UCL teachers say about their work with CLIL coaches:
+What UCLouvain teachers say about their work with CLIL coaches: